1011X/REL-16/README.md

 in the terminal, where FILE is the path to the input file.
 The program will generate the output file on the current directory with the same name as the input file.

-When using the `run` command, the VM will show the raw instruction being executed, contents of the registers at each step of the program, and the value of the program counter (pc) register.
+When using the `run` command, the VM will show the raw and pretty-printed instruction being executed, and the contents of the registers and stack at each step of the program.

+You can also disassemble built files using

+	rel16 dasm FILE -o OUTPUT_FILE

 ## License